MohammadDehghaniH/Synaptic-Self-Organization-of-Spatio-Temporal-Pattern-Selectivity/README.md

 **Fig9d:**

 This figure was obtained from an extensive simulation.
 For every number of embedded patterns, we considered post-synaptic neurons from 2:2:30.
 Each point is from an average of 50 simulations.
 Model_Learning_NET_1.m is the primary program to plot Fig 9d.
-However, the position of the embedded pattern should be defined as a fixed position. (it is independent of the pattern position.)
+The positions of the embedded patterns are fixed; however, results are independent of the pattern position.

 **Fig10:**